richardjlo/richardjlo_deprecated/_posts/2019-2-8-commonplace-book.markdown

 categories:
 ---

+[Last updated: Feb 8, 2019]

+# [Hunter S. Thompson’s Letter on Finding Your Purpose and Living a Meaningful Life]
+> All advice can only be a product of the man who gives it.
+What is truth to one may be disaster to another.

+> Whether to float with the tide, or to swim for a goal.
+It is a choice we must all make consciously or unconsciously at one time in our lives.

+> The tragedy of life — is that we seek to understand the goal and not the man.

+> When you were young, let us say that you wanted to be a fireman.
+I feel reasonably safe in saying that you no longer want to be a fireman.
+Why?
+Because your perspective has changed.
+It’s not the fireman who has changed, but you...
+So it would seem foolish, would it not, to adjust our lives to the demands of a goal we see from a different angle every day?

+> We do not strive to be firemen, we do not strive to be bankers, nor policemen, nor doctors.
+WE STRIVE TO BE OURSELVES.
+I don’t mean that we can’t BE firemen, bankers, or doctors— but that we must make the goal conform to the individual, rather than make the individual conform to the goal.

+> Let’s assume that you think you have a choice of eight paths to follow (all pre-defined paths, of course).
+And let’s assume that you can’t see any real purpose in any of the eight.
+THEN— and here is the essence of all I’ve said— you MUST FIND A NINTH PATH.

+> Beware of looking for goals: look for a way of life.
+Decide how you want to live and then see what you can do to make a living WITHIN that way of life.

+> Is it worth giving up what I have to look for something better?
+I don’t know— is it?
+Who can make that decision but you?

+> it is not necessary to accept the choices handed down to you by life as you know it.
+There is more to it than that— no one HAS to do something he doesn’t want to do for the rest of his life.

 # [Antifragile by Nassim Taleb]

 > Artisans, say taxi drivers, prostitutes (a very, very old profession), carpenters, plumbers, tailors, and dentists, have some volatility in their income but are rather robust to a minor professional Black Swan, one that would bring their income to a complete halt.
 Their risks are visible.
 Not so with employees, who have no volatility, but can be surprised to see their income going to zero after a phone call from the personnel department.
 Employees’ risks are hidden.